Ukraine's Zaporizhzhia nuclear plant loses external power

 It said the explosives were moved by sea from the Ukrainian port of Odesa to Bulgaria before being shipped to Georgia, driven to Armenia and then back to Georgia before being transported to Russia in a complex scheme to secretly deliver them to the target.

-Putin alleged that Ukrainian special services masterminded the blast, calling it “an act of terrorism,” and responded by ordering a barrage of missile strikes on Ukraine.
+Putin alleged that Ukrainian special services masterminded the blast, calling it “an act of terrorism,” and responded by ordering missile strikes across Ukraine.

 Russia’s onslaught continued in the Zaporizhzhia region and eponymous city on Wednesday, shattering windows and blowing out doors in residential buildings, municipal council secretary Anatoliy Kurtev said.
 There were no immediate reports of casualties, though Kurtev warned locals of the possibility of a follow-up attack.